+“Is it possible for a trustee to take salary / compensation / remuneration from the Trust Fund?”
 This is one of the most common questions asked by people in India who want to setup a public charitable trust.
-Running a trust may not be an easy job and it may require a trustee to invest significant amount of time and energy.
-And some people feel that they should be compensated from the Trust Fund for the work they do.
-Most lawyers and CAs would straightway tell you that it is not allowed for a trustee to take any benefits from the trust funds.
-This however depends on what is a “benefit”.
+Running a trust is not an easy job and it may require a trustee to invest significant amount of time and energy.
+And some people feel that they should be get the compensation from the Trust Fund for the work they do fro the Trust.
+Most lawyers and CAs would straightway tell you that it is not allowed for a trustee to take any benefits (in the name of trustee salary, trustee remuneration or trustee compensation) from the Trust Funds.
+This however depends on what constitutes a benefit.

 The first thing you must understand is that trusts are of two types: private and public charitable trusts.

 Indian Trusts Act 1882 covers only private trusts and it specifically excludes public charitable trusts from its ambit.
-Most people think that Indian Trusts Act 1882 also applies to public charitable trusts as well.
+Most people think that the Indian Trusts Act 1882 applies to public charitable trusts as well.
 But that is wrong.
 In some states, public charitable trusts are governed by Bombay Public Trusts Act 1950.
+But in most states of India, there is no Act for governing charitable trusts.

-Lets assume, one of the trustee is a qualified Chartered Accountant –and if he is managing trusts accounts, he is eligible for reasonable compensation because his work is saving the Trust from paying a CA’s fee.
+Lets assume, in a charitable trust, one of the trustees is a qualified Chartered Accountant –and if he is managing the trust’s accounts.
+In such a case he is eligible for a reasonable compensation for his CA work because his work is saving the Trust from paying another CA’s fee.

 “Reasonable” means that the compensation must not be higher than the prevailing average market rate.
 I would suggest that such a compensation should actually be a notch below the average (after all you’re supposed to be doing charitable work -so it’s better to put the least possible burden on Trust Funds)